 II.
 RELATED WORK

-In this section, the main related concepts in this paper are described such as concept drift (Section II-A), data streams with concept drift (Section II-B), and finally, fuzzy EPM (Section II-C).
+In this section, the main related concepts in this article are described such as concept drift in Section II-A, data streams with concept drift in Section II-B, and finally, fuzzy EPM in Section II-C.